University of Texas at El Paso: Nickname

 The first reference to the nickname "Miners" is found in the February 1919 (volume 1, number 1) issue of the Prospector, the school's student newspaper.
 However, an earlier reference can be found in the handwritten bill (Senate Bill 183) that established the school in 1913, where the author, State Senator Claude Hudspeth, mistakenly wrote "Miners" instead of "Mines," and thus referred to the school as the "State School of Miners and Metallurgy."
 It is presumed the nickname "Miners" came from the fact the school was founded as the "State School of Mines and Metallurgy."
 In doing research on this project, early mention of "Ore Diggers" and "Muckers" for the nickname was found, but nothing to determine if the name "Miners" was voted upon by the student body, or if a faculty member, John W. (Cap) Kidd, chose the name.
 Kidd was a big booster of athletics, especially football, and in 1915, when funds were lean at the school, Kidd donated $800 to equip the football team, though there is no evidence other than anecdotal he contributed this amount.
 He also assisted with coaching, although he was not the head coach.
 The present track facility on campus, Kidd Field, bears Cap Kidd's name.

 School songs

 "The Eyes of Texas" was adopted by the 1920 student body after the song had been "declared the school anthem for the University of Texas at Austin".

-UTEP's fight song, "Miners Fight", was also borrowed from the Austin campus.
+UTEP's original fight song, "Miners Fight", was also borrowed from the Austin campus.
 With the permission of the estate of Marty Robbins, the UTEP Music Department in the late 1980s wrote new words to the melody of his Grammy Award-winning country-western hit "El Paso".
 This gave UTEP a fight song all its own, to a tune recognized across the nation.